 13. But now, in Christ Jesus, you who once were far off have been brought near by the blood of Christ.

-14. For he is our peace, who made of the two one and destroyed the dividing partition,
+14. For he is our peace, who made the two one, and destroyed the dividing partition,

 15.the enmity in his flesh, the law of commandments contained in ordinances, nullifying it, so that he might create of those two one new man in himself, making peace,

-16.and that he might reconcile them both to God in one body through the cross, having put to death the enmity within himself,
+16.and that he might reconcile both to God in one body through the cross, having put to death the enmity within himself,

-17.and after he was gone, he preached the gospel of peace to you who were far off as well as to those who were near,
+17.and after he was gone, he preached peace to you who were far off as well as to those who were near,

 18.for through him, we both have access to the Father by one Spirit.

 19. So then, you are no longer strangers and foreigners, but fellow citizens with the saints, and members of the household of God,

-20.built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief cornerstone,
+20.built upon the foundation of the apostles and prophets, Jesus Christ himself being the cornerstone,

 21.in whom the whole building, being fit together, grows into a holy temple in the Lord,

 22.in whom also you are being built up together for a dwelling place of God by the Spirit.

 ¶1.
 For this reason, I, Paul, the prisoner of Christ Jesus for you Gentiles,

 2.if indeed you have understood the stewardship of the grace of God that was given to me for you,

 3.that by revelation, the mystery was made known to me, even as I briefly wrote before,

 4.concerning which, you are able, as you read, to perceive my understanding in the mystery of Christ,